Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Jason Calacanis exhibits many characteristics associated with Enneagram Type 3 personalities.
+            "text": "Jason Calacanis exhibits many characteristics associated with Enneagram type 3 personalities.
 This includes his ambition, assertiveness, and moderating role in the 'All In Podcast.'
 These characteristics are deeply rooted in his desire to be successful and influential, a core motivation for Type 3 individuals."
           },
-          "name": "Why is Jason Calacanis considered an Enneagram Type 3?"
+          "name": "Why is Jason Calacanis considered an Enneagram type 3?"
         },
         {
           "@type": "Question",